 Not only do staff need to be armed with thorough knowledge about each dish on the menu, but they also need to be confident about upselling higher calorie meals.

-With food being an emotional and sensitive subject for a lot of people, understanding nuances of human behaviour is going to be critical here.
+With food being an emotional and sensitive subject for a lot of people, understanding nuances of human behavior is going to be critical here.

 Kitchen staff and suppliers can get creative